JoachimK/brackets-continuous-compilation/README.md

 How to install the extension
 -----------------------------
-Just put the folder ./Plugin-Code in Brackets' extension folder (you can find it via the Brackets menu "Help" -> "Show Extensions Folder").
-In there put the Plugin-Code folder in the "user" folder of the extensions folder.
+Just put the folder complete folder of this repository in Brackets' extension folder (you can find it via the Brackets menu "Help" -> "Show Extensions Folder").
+In there put it in the "user" folder of the extensions folder.
 You may also put it in a folder called "dev" if you like.
+You do not need to move any of the non-Javascript files there.
+But it's easier just to copy the whole thing.

 You can open the code in the ".example code" folder to see a variety of errors reported by this extension.
 Or just start writing your own code or open your own project to see it display errors and warnings. ;-)